Asteroid User Guide

 Person object in the

 for loop and then use a regular expression to see if the name of that person matches our requirement that it contains a lower case ‘p’.
-We can tag the pattern with a variable name, a named pattern, so that we can print out the name if the regular expression matches.
 The output is

 Exception handling in Asteroid is very similar to exception handling in many of the other modern programming languages available today.
 The example below shows an Asteroid program that throws one of two exceptions depending on the randomly generated value

 load system io. load system random. structure Head with data val. end structure Tail with data val. end try let i = random @random (). if i >= 0.5 do throw Head i. else do throw Tail i. end catch Head v do io @println ("you win with "+tostring (v,stringformat (4,2))). catch Tail v do io @println ("you loose with "+tostring (v,stringformat (4,2))). end

 Tail exceptions are handled by their corresponding

 catch statements, respectively.
 In both cases the exception object is unpacked using pattern matching and the unpacked value is used in the appropriate message printed to the screen.

 It is worth noting that even though Asteroid has builtin exception objects such as